ADACS-Australia/KLuken_HPC_training_2022B/_episodes/03_WorkingOnAnHPC.md

 ## Requesting additional resources
 So far we have been specifying (wall) time, tasks/cpus, and RAM required for our jobs, but additional resources are available.
-The two additional resources that we can request on OzStar are GPUs and local storage attached to the node.
+The two additional resources that we can request on OzSTAR are GPUs and local storage attached to the node.
 On any SLURM system you can run `sbatch --gres=help` to see a list of the resources that can be requested.

 ### GPU resources
 Accessing GPU resources can be done using the "generic resource request" which is `#SBATCH --gres=<name>[[:type]:count]`.
-For most systems (including OzStar) the gpu resource is just labeled `gpu`.
+For most systems (including OzSTAR) the gpu resource is just labeled `gpu`.
 Some systems have more than one type of GPU available and so you can specify which GPU you want to access using `--gres=gpu:type:1`.
 The sstar partition has 2 x NVIDIA P100 12GB PCIe GPUs per node, which you'll you can access without having to specify a type.
 Once you have specified the number of GPUs for a job the GPU resources will become visible to any programs which you run from within.